fluree/docs.flur.ee/src/content/0.13.0/library/nodejs/nodejs-overview.md

 More information on [signing queries](/docs/identity/signatures#signed-queries) and [signing transactions](/docs/identity/signatures#signed-transactions) can be found in the linked sections.

-See [JavaScript Library Examples](/library/javascript-library/javascript-examples) for examples of how to use each of the commands.
+See [NodeJS Library Examples](/library/nodejs/nodejs-examples) for examples of how to use each of the commands.